-On Character, Classification, and Cornerstones
+On Character, Classifications, and Cornerstones

 A few of the wines mentioned here bear not the Südtirol DOC appellation, but rather Weinberg Dolomiten Rot or Mitterberg IGT.
 As in many parts of wine-growing Europe, declassification is a growing trend.
 This choice can show a winemaker’s focus on a more individualistic expression of style.
 The wine is not typical of the variety, the growers too often hear back from the commission.